Rushanara Ali: Parliamentary career

 In April 2007, Ali was chosen as the Labour Party's prospective Parliamentary candidate for Bethnal Green and Bow.
 In May 2010, she was elected as a Member of Parliament with a majority of 11,574 votes.
 She is the first person of Bangladeshi origin to have been elected to the House of Commons, and along with Shabana Mahmood and Yasmin Qureshi, became one of the United Kingdom's first female Muslim MPs.

 In February 2013, Ali voted in favour of the Same Sex Marriage Bill.
-This drew support from pro-LGBT activists such as Peter Tatchell, but condemnation from religious figures such as the Imams of mosques in Tooting and Bradford.
+This drew support from pro-LGBT activists such as Peter Tatchell, but condemnation from religious figures such as the imams of mosques in Tooting and Bradford.
 She would later defend a constituent who alleged he was a victim of homophobic hate crime after his neighbours sang songs at him with the words "queer", "fairy" and "fag", calling for the case to be reconsidered in a letter to the Crown Prosecution Service.

-In April 2013, Ali was appointed a Governor of the UK government funded Westminster Foundation for Democracy.
+In April 2013, Ali was appointed a Governor of the UK government-funded Westminster Foundation for Democracy.

 Ali served as Shadow Minister of State for International Development from October 2010 to October 2013.
 In the October 2013 Labour frontbench reshuffle, Ali was appointed Shadow Minister of State for Education.

-On 26 September 2014, she resigned from the Shadow Education team to abstain on the Coalition government's House of Commons motion permitting military action against Islamic State of Iraq and the Levant in Iraq.
-In a letter to the leader of the party Ed Miliband, she wrote "I appreciate the sincerity of members of parliament from all sides of the House who today support military action against ISIL.
-I know that British Muslims stand united in the total condemnation of the murders that ISIL have committed.
-However, there is a genuine belief in Muslim and non-Muslim communities that military action will only create further bloodshed and further pain for the people of Iraq."
+On 26 September 2014, she resigned from the Shadow Education team to abstain on the Coalition government's House of Commons motion permitting military action against Islamic State in Iraq.

 Ali also told Miliband that she remained totally committed to his leadership and was looking forward to his becoming the prime minister in next eight months' time.
 In his return letter to Ali, Miliband praised her as 'someone with great ability and talent'.
 Regretting her departure from the frontbench team, the Labour leader added that he accepted the resignation with due respect to her decision.